jake-knerr/jakes-dictionary/README.md

 type of currying where more than one argument may be passed per function call.

 Loose currying is loose because strict currying only allows one argument per call.

+#### Long-Term Support (LTS)

+software that is supported for an extended period.

+Typically this type of support is offered over standard support.

 **[⬆ back to index](#index)**